Mark Jeffrey (author)

 Mark Jeffrey is an American author and entrepreneur.
 He is known for authoring The New York Times bestselling books, Max Quick Series.

 Most recently, Jeffrey founded Guardian Circle, an app-based personal safety network for friends, family and neighbors.

+Jeffrey is a parter at Stillcore Capital, a 506(c) hedge fund that backs decentralized artificial intelligence startups within the Bittensor ecosystem.

 Jeffrey's previous companies include The Palace (backed by Time Warner, Intel and SoftBank; sold to Communities.com in 1998 with 10 million users), ZeroDegrees (sold to InterActiveCorp / IAC in 2004 with 1 million users), ThisWeekIn (co-founded with Kevin Pollak and Jason Calacanis), and Mahalo.com/ Inside.com (backed by Elon Musk, Sequoia, Mark Cuban and others).
 Mark also consulted for several years directly for Travis Kalanick, the founder of Uber, on his first company, Red Swoosh.

 Jeffrey's first novel, Max Quick: The Pocket and the Pendant, was published in hardcover and ebook by HarperCollins in May, 2011.
 The book was initially podcast as a series of episodic mp3's and received over 2.5 million downloads.

 Jeffrey holds a B.S. degree in computer science from the University of New Hampshire and is a TEDx speaker.
-On Twitter, he is @markjeffrey.
+On Twitter/X, he is @markjeffrey.

+In 2015, when Jeffrey was delivering a lecture about bitcoin in Santa Monica, he inadvertently poked an audience member in the eye with a long pointer stick.
+The audience member had to be rushed to a hospital, but he made a full recovery.